i-HamidZafar/GUI-Clock-Application/README.md

 Shortcomings :
 After actually documenting this I have come to realise that there are no. of things missing and could be improved as well:
-1. Better implementation of timer and stopwatch
+1. Better implementation of timer and stopwatch.
-2. The option for user to change or edit the default clock, edit or remove timers, some better functionality to trigger the alarm.
+2. The missing option for user to change or edit the default clock, edit or remove timers, some better functionality to trigger the alarm.
+3. Bad Indentation and Less Comments in the code.

 I had to implement the project in 3 days for some reasons therefore I couldn't make it work properly to its best.